rudresh051/Software-Testing-Resources/ManualTesting/InterviewQuestions.md

 When the coverage of code, functionality, or requirements arrives at a certain point, it is said to be complete When the bug rate drops below a specific threshold When the beta or alpha testing stage is over

+## Q. How to do the Manual Regression testing?
+Regression testing involves re-running previously executed test cases to ensure that recent changes or updates to the software have not introduced new defects or affected existing functionality.
+The selection of test scenarios for regression testing can indeed depend on the tester's judgment and understanding of the application's critical functionalities.
+Here’s a bit more detail:

+### Key Points in Regression Testing:

+1. **Identify Critical Functionality:**
+   - Testers need to determine which functionalities are crucial for the application's core operations.
+These functionalities are more likely to be impacted by changes and should be included in regression testing.

+2. **Impact Analysis:**
+   - Assess the changes made to the software (e.g., bug fixes, new features, code refactoring) and analyze which parts of the application might be affected.
+This helps in selecting relevant test scenarios.

+3. **Select Test Scenarios:**
+   - Based on the impact analysis, testers select test scenarios that cover:
+     - **Core Functionality:** Key features that are critical to the application’s operation.
+     - **Integration Points:** Areas where different parts of the application interact.
+     - **High-Risk Areas:** Features that are prone to bugs or have been recently changed.
+     - **Previous Defects:** Areas where bugs were previously found and fixed to ensure they don't reappear.

+4. **Test Case Selection:**
+   - For each selected test scenario, specific test cases are chosen to ensure thorough coverage.
+This can include both positive and negative test cases.

+5. **Automation Considerations:**
+   - If possible, automating regression test cases can save time and ensure consistency.
+Automated test cases can be rerun efficiently whenever changes are made.

+### Summary
+Regression testing involves a strategic approach to selecting and running test cases based on the criticality of functionalities, recent changes, and the potential impact of those changes.
+Testers use their judgment to ensure that the most important and affected areas of the application are thoroughly tested to maintain software quality.